acsqdotme/today/README.md

 # today

 `today` is a Python 3 script that makes it easier to keep a daily journal.
-It creates a Markdown file for each day and opens it in your favorite editor.
+It creates a file for each day and opens it in your favorite editor.
 The initial motivation was to create an easy to use daily work journal.